-- 1. The breaker must be OPEN before proceeding to the next step. - 2.
-Press down on the racking release handle. - 3.
-Engage the racking screw with the racking tool and rotate counterclockwise (CCW).
+- Do not open the breaker compartment door.
+The breaker must be OPEN before proceeding to the next step. - 2.
+Press down on the racking release handle. - Engage the racking screw with the racking tool and rotate counterclockwise (CCW).
 Release the handle and continue to rotate counterclockwise, from the CONNECTED position into the TEST position.